w3kp/tiktok-downloader/README.md

 The user can select which mode they want to use via a fancy select menu I found on [StackExchange](https://unix.stackexchange.com/questions/146570/arrow-key-enter-menu).

 [^1]: macOS now uses zsh as default, so the installed bash version is pretty outdated.
 It may or may not work (untested).
-You may want to update it via [Homebrew](https://formulae.brew.sh/formula/bash).
+You may want to update it via [Homebrew](https://formulae.brew.sh/formula/bash). macOS users also need to install GNU grep via [Homebrew](https://formulae.brew.sh/formula/grep), otherwise "Avatar Mode" won't work.